 Study-wide accrual targets will be specified in HPTN protocols, based on the scientific objectives and statistical considerations of each study.
-Site-specific targets may be described in the SSP manuals.
-Unless otherwise specified, study-wide accrual periods are considered to begin on the first day of participant enrollment at any participating study site; site-specific accrual periods are considered to begin on the first day of participant enrollment at that site.
+Site-specific targets may be described in the SSP Manuals.
+Unless otherwise specified, study-wide accrual periods are considered to begin on the first day of participant enrollment at any participant enrollment at that site.
 For many studies, the time from the first day of participant screening through the end of participant accrual will also be tracked and reported.